 The product contains EdiFabric.dll which is an edition that can only be used with EdiFabric.Api.dll.
 You won't be able to use this edition of EdiFabric on its own or as a substitute for a product you previously obtained from edifabric.com.

 API calls quota and rate

-All subscribers to EdiNation InHouse can use the Managed EDI API and Web EDI Analyzer using the same API key as for the Auth API.
+All subscribers to EdiNation InHouse can still use the Managed EDI API and the Web EDI Analyzer with the same API key as the Auth API.
 The following limitations are in force: